arasyazgan/arasyazgan.github.io/_portfolio/portfolio-1.md

 <!-- {% include youtube.html id="huVNjEjQvaQ" %} -->
 {% include youtube.html id="g4S9CjLKh3w" %}

+## About the project

 This project is part of an effort in the Electrical Engineering department of the University of Illinois at Urbana-Champaign to make certain concepts easier to visualize for the Fields and Waves I course.

-During my time at the lab, I did the following:
+## My Contributions
  <ul>
   <li>Created simulations for the physics of electromagnetic waves in given custom parameters for mediums they propagate through</li>
   <li>Developed code for tutorials and laboratories for wave propagation in virtual reality for the students to be able to learn</li>